S. Z. Sakall

-Szőke Szakáll (born Jakab Grünwald, akas: Gärtner Sándor and Gerő Jenő; February 2, 1883 – February 12, 1955), known in the English-speaking world as S. Z. Sakall, was a Hungarian-American stage and film character actor.
-He appeared in many films, including Casablanca (1942), in which he played Carl, the head waiter, Christmas in Connecticut (1945), In the Good Old Summertime (1949), and Lullaby of Broadway (1951).
-Sakall played numerous supporting roles in Hollywood musicals and comedies in the 1940s and 1950s.
-His rotund cuteness caused studio head Jack Warner to bestow on Sakall the nickname "Cuddles".
+Szőke Szakáll (born Jakab Grünwald, other names: Gärtner Sándor and Gerő Jenő; February 2, 1883 – February 12, 1955), known in the English-speaking world as S. Z. Sakall, was a Hungarian-American stage and film character actor.
+He appeared in many prominent movies, including Casablanca (1942), in which he played Carl, the head waiter; Christmas in Connecticut (1945); In the Good Old Summertime (1949); and Lullaby of Broadway (1951).
+Sakall played numerous supporting roles in 'classic' type Hollywood productions including musicals and other films of the 1940s and 1950s.
+His rotund body type and overall cuteness, coupled with his caring personal character, caused studio magnate Jack L. Warner to bestow on Sakall the affectionate nickname "Cuddles".

+Besides his unique moniker, by which he was "known throughout the movie business", Sakall also earned a reputation as one of the "stalwart character-acting veterans" of his day, particularly given his "choice", "significant role" in Casablanca.
+That garnered his performing skills lasting praise despite his "brief" involvement in the movie's storyline.
+Author and media analyst Harlan Lebo of the University of Southern California later noted Sakall's "bubbly" and "colorful" nature on screen in the book Casablanca: Behind the Scenes.

 Early life and career

 Gerő Jenő (later transcribed in English as Jacob Gero) was born in Budapest to a Jewish family.
 A sculptor's son, he was invalided out of the Hungarian army in World War I after a Russian bayonet wounded him in the chest.
 During his schooldays, he wrote sketches for Budapest vaudeville shows under the pen name Szőke Szakáll, meaning "blond beard", in reference to his own beard, grown to make him look older, which he affected when, at the age of 18, he turned to acting.
 In 1946, he became a United States citizen under the name of Jacob Gero (aka Szőke Szakáll).

 The actor became a star of the Hungarian stage and screen in the 1910s and 1920s.
 At the beginning of the 1920s he moved to Vienna, where he appeared in Hermann Leopoldi's Kabarett Leopoldi-Wiesenthal.
 In the 1930s he was, next to Hans Moser, the most significant representative of Wiener Film, the Viennese light romantic comedy genre.
 He also appeared in Berlin.
-He appeared in Familientag im Hause Prellstein (1927), Ihre Majestät die Liebe (1929, which was remade in Hollywood as Her Majesty Love, with W.C.
+He appeared in Familientag im Hause Prellstein (1927), Ihre Majestät die Liebe (1929, which was remade in Hollywood as Her Majesty, Love, with W.C.
 Fields in Sakall's role) and Two Hearts in Waltz Time (1930).
 For a brief period during this time, he ran his own production company.

-War years
+Return to and emigration from Hungary

 When the Nazis came to power in Germany in 1933, Sakall was forced to return to Hungary.
 He was involved in over 40 movies in his native land.
 When Hungary joined the Axis in 1940, he left for Hollywood with his wife.
 Many of Sakall's close relatives were later murdered in Nazi concentration camps, including all three of his sisters and a niece, as well as his wife's brother and sister.